AdobeDocs/experience-manager-learn.en/help/forms/document-services/render-interactive-form-using-api.md

 ---
 title: Developing with Output and Forms Services in AEM Forms
-seo-title: Developing with Output and Forms Services in AEM Forms

 description: Using Output and Forms Service API in AEM Forms
-seo-description: Using Output and Forms Service API in AEM Forms
 feature: Forms Service
-topics: development
-audience: developer
-doc-type: article
-activity: implement
 version: 6.4,6.5
 topic: Development
 role: Developer
 level: Intermediate